fahimrayhan/next-ecom-project/README.md

 ### NExT ECoM Project
-This is practicec project for deep driving into NextJS
+This is practice project for deep driving into NextJS